DjangoCRM/django-crm/docs/site/installation.md

 If the project is deployed on a production server, a website server will also be required (for example, [Apache](https://httpd.apache.org/){target="_blank"}).
 Full tutorial [here](https://docs.djangoproject.com/en/dev/topics/install/){target="_blank"}.

+!!!
+Important

+    __Give this CRM project a star ⭐️ to support its developers!__
+    Click the "Starred" button in the upper right corner of the [Django CRM GitHub](https://github.com/DjangoCRM/django-crm/){target="_blank"} repository.